Ralph Lane: Roanoke colony

 Despite this incident and the shortage of food, Lane and 107 other settlers were left on Roanoke Island, Virginia, on 17 August 1585 to establish a colony on its north end.
 They built a small fort, probably similar to the one at Guayanilla Bay, but Lane and Grenville fell out with each other, a foretaste of the troubles that dogged the colony until the end.
 In the bitter correspondence with London that was to ensue, Lane was described as vain, boastful, and fiery-tempered, brooking little opposition.
 Almost immediately, Grenville and his crew set sail for England, promising to return in April 1586 with more men and fresh supplies.
 Contact was quickly made with the local Native Americans.
 The English treated them with suspicious harshness; on several occasions the colonists kidnapped Indians to extort supplies or extract information.
 Lane's military background led him to rely more upon arms than diplomacy, and that approach soured his dealings with the natives from the start.

 April 1586 passed with no news of Grenville.
 In June, the incident of the stolen cup led to a retaliatory attack against the fort that the settlers were able to repel.
 Also in June, Sir Francis Drake arrived at Roanoke and offered Lane and his men a return voyage to England, which Lane readily accepted because of a weakened food supply and increased tensions with local tribes.
-Drake's fleet reached Portsmouth on 28 July, at which the settlers of Roanoke introduced snuff, corn, and potatoes to England.
+Drake's fleet reached Portsmouth on 28 July, at which the settlers of Roanoke introduced snuff, corn, to England.
 The Account of Ralph Lane first appeared in Richard Hakluyt's Principall Navigations, Voyages, Traffiques and Discoveries of the English Nation in 1589.

 The Grenville relief fleet arrived shortly after Drake's departure with the settlers.
 Finding the colony abandoned, Grenville returned to England with the bulk of his force, leaving behind a small detachment to maintain a British presence and protect Raleigh's claim to Virginia.